Welcome to the Antarctic Ice Marathon & 100k - World's Southernmost Marathon

 Adventure marathoners and ultra athletes are always looking for the next big challenge.
 It could be a remote desert marathon, a high altitude mountain marathon or a jungle marathon.
 However, mainland Antarctica represents the last frontier, the final great wilderness to be conquered.
 And now adventure athletes like you can do it.
-Introducing the only footraces within the Antarctic Circle......

 This race presents a truly formidable and genuine Antarctic challenge with underfoot conditions comprising snow and ice throughout, an average windchill temperature of -20C, and the possibility of strong Katabatic winds to contend with.
 Furthermore, the event takes place at an altitude of 700 metres.

-For those who prefer a half-marathon option, the White Continent Half-Marathon will also be run on the day of the Marathon race.
+For those who prefer a half-marathon option, the Frozen Continent Half-Marathon will also be run on the day of the Marathon race.
 This half-marathon is your opportunity to cover 21km (13.1 miles) on the 'white continent' and finish the southernmost half marathon on the planet.

-For the registration fee of €10,500, incredible value for the Antarctic, participants will be flown round-trip from Punta Arenas, Chile, to the Union Glacier camp in the interior of the Antarctic.
-Competitors will also receive accommodation and food for the entire five-day Antarctic trip and entry to their races of choice.
-Top class photos of each competitor in action will be distributed for personal use, as well as commemorative certificates, medals, t-shirts and patches.
+For the 2017 full registration fee of €13,500, participants will be flown round-trip from Punta Arenas, Chile, to the Union Glacier camp in the interior of the Antarctic.
+Competitors will receive accommodation and food for their entire Antarctic trip and entry to their race of choice.
+Top class photos of each competitor in action will be distributed for personal use, as well as medals, t-shirts and patches.

 Please note: Weather problems can result in flight re-scheduling and the scheduled duration of the trip could be shortened or lengthened accordingly.